-In general, requestors converting into targets whose returned type in the table in the section called "Target Atoms" is one of the DRAWABLE types should expect to convert also into the following targets (using the MULTIPLE mechanism):
+In general, requestors converting into targets whose returned type in the table in Target Atoms is one of the DRAWABLE types should expect to convert also into the following targets (using the MULTIPLE mechanism):

 - FOREGROUND returns a PIXEL value.

 - BACKGROUND returns a PIXEL value.

 - COLORMAP returns a colormap ID.